kmilo7204/Finding_Lane_Lines_Advanced/README.md

 The calculation of the vehicle position was made by using the two detected lane lines and with the assumption that the camera was located in the centre of the image.
 Similar to the curvature calculation, a scale measurement in the X axis was apply to convert the pixels into distance units (meters).

 ### Final Result
 Next the final result of my project is shown.
-In the final frame the binary image and the polynomial fit are incuded to see how the algorithm identifies the lines and fits a 2nd degree polynomial.
+In the final frame the binary image and the polynomial fit are included to see how the algorithm identifies the lines and fits a 2nd degree polynomial.
 Additional information such as the road curvature and the vehicle position are included as well.

 <p align = "center" />
 <img src = "./test_images_output/Final%20Image.jpg" width = "576" height = "320"/>
 </p>

+## Video
+Find a video with the final results of this project in this [link](https://www.youtube.com/watch?v=96xQacFWK4k).